MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

     Start-ClusterResource <Listener Cluster Resource name>
     ```

-When a SQL cluster failover between different subnets occurs, you will have to restart the Operations Manager Data Access service on all your Management Servers.
+When a clustered or an Always On SQL instance is used for high availability, you should enable the automatic recovery feature on your management servers to avoid the Operations Manager Data Access service restart anytime a failover between nodes occur.
+For information on how to configure this, see the following KB article [The System Center Management service stops responding after an instance of SQL Server goes offline](https://support.microsoft.com/help/2913046/the-system-center-management-service-stops-responding-after-an-instanc).

 ## Optimizing SQL Server